andrehessels/nethermail/README.md

-# Nethermail
+# Welcome
-Nethermail is a simple concept of a messaging service which encrypts your messages with AES.
+Nethermail is accessible at https://andrehessels.nl/nethermail, and it's a simple concept of a messaging service which encrypts your messages with AES.

 ## Usage of Nethermail
 1. Make a note of your unique ID, and communicate it to whom you want.